 PBA students Stephanie Plateroti (second from right) and Rebecca Smith (right) teach hand games to children in Albania.
-The crude house with an interior wall made of cardboard is an image that remains
+The crude house with an interior wall made of cardboard is an image that remains with Palm Beach

 It was a three-month road trip of sorts through numerous cities and villages across southern Africa.
 Each day the travelers met with local residents and prayed for them.
 At night, they often slept in tents.
 In all, they logged an estimated 1,500 miles of travel across six countries.